-- As a result of the continued increase in market interest rates in Q1 2023, the PFGP discount rate was increased to reflect the impact that these rate increases have had on the cost of capital.
-The result of which was a decrease in the fair value of the common equity by US\$1.7 million during the three months ended March 31, 2023. - Based on continued positive results fair value of the preferred equity investment increased by US\$0.4 million during the three months ended March 31, 2023.
-The resulting fair value of the total PFGP investment at March 31, 2023 is US\$98.0 million.
+- In the first half of 2023, the PFGP discount rate was adjusted to reflect the impact of various market driven rate changes, the result of which was a net decrease in the fair value of the common equity by US\$0.8 million during the six months ended June 30, 2023. - PFGP's revenue and gross profits have increased when compared to the respective periods in 2022 primarily due to an overall increase in members period over period.
+Based on the positive outlook, Alaris has adjusted its 2023 reset expectation.
+As a result, the fair value of the preferred equity investment was further increased by US\$2.7 million in the three months ended June 30, 2023, which results in a total increase in the fair value of the preferred units of US\$3.1 million during the six months ended June 30, 2023.
+The resulting fair value of the total PFGP investment at June 2023 is US\$101.6 million.